PILOT PROGRAM FOR BANKRUPTCY APPEALS MANAGEMENT

 Download CONSENT FORM (Word)

-On May 9, 2013, the U.S. District Court adopted a Pilot Program which directs the implementation of a Term of Court in Durango, Colorado.
+May 9, 2013 - The U.S. District Court adopted a Pilot Program which directs the implementation of a Term of Court in Durango, Colorado.
 The Pilot Program provides that a United States District Judge for the District of Colorado shall sit in Durango, Colorado, every other month for the time reasonably necessary to conduct any trial, hearing, or other proceeding scheduled in Durango for that term of court.

-COURT APPROVAL OF PILOT PROGRAM CREATING A CIVIL CASE PRO BONO PANEL
+PILOT PROGRAM TO CREATE A CIVIL CASE PRO BONO PANEL

 Download CIVIL PRO BONO PILOT PROGRAM PLAN